 David Goldie, Sub Team

 David Goldie is an experienced mechanical engineer.
 Driven by his love of the ocean and extreme challenges, Goldie was an obvious fit for this expedition.
 He has worked for several years in the Australian film industry in the special effects departments of such movies as The Matrix and its sequels.
 He has been tinkering in various workshops from a young age and has a reputation for being able to work in many different materials and provide prompt and innovative solutions to a wide array of mechanical engineering problems.
 Recently he has designed and built kite-powered sleds and tested them in the Canadian Arctic and created a self-propelled burrowing robot worm.
 Since the expedition ended in March 2012 he has spent time developing a miniature water desalinator and various special effects film jobs.
 He has been kite-ski touring the Australian Alps and resurrecting old climbing routes on the Sydney sea cliffs.
-He is also the life support engineer for Dr. Glen and Heather Singleman’s altitude world-record wing suit jump attempt scheduled for July 2013.
-This involves integrating oxygen systems into their wing suits for a jump from 39,000 feet (11, 900 meters).
+He was also the life support engineer for Dr. Glen and Heather Singleman’s altitude world-record wing suit jump attempt in July 2013.
+This involved integrating oxygen systems into their wing suits for a jump from 39,000 feet (11, 900 meters).
 Goldie has received no formal education since the age of 16.

-Nicolas Hannekum, Sub Team
+Nicolas Hannekum, Sub Team, Launch and Recovery Team

 James Kennedy, Sub Team

-Australian James Kennedy is a battery specialist on DEEPSEA CHALLENGER’s battery management system (BMS).
+Australian James Kennedy was a battery specialist on DEEPSEA CHALLENGER’s battery management system (BMS).
 He joined the project for a day’s work in November and ended up staying.
 Since then Kennedy’s involvement expanded to include manufacture and maintenance of the submersible’s and landers’ hundred-plus battery modules, as well as consulting on the thruster control system.
 Kennedy graduated with a bachelor of engineering from the University of Queensland, where he became involved with the Sunshark solar-powered racing car team.
 This experience led to the formation of Kennedy’s company Tritium, which specializes in high-power electronics and battery management for electric vehicles.

 Luis Marmolejo, Sub Team